mechmotum/mechmotum.github.io/content/pages/guides/mc-lab-meetings.rst

 - prepare a question to ask, either to get the question ball rolling or to avoid a silence
 - ask audience for questions, otherwise shoot first
 - thank the speaker again
-- accounce social activity
+- announce social activity

 2. Prepare agenda for the next meeting
 ---------------------------------
 - on Google Drive, sign in, find the last agenda file
-	- (if needed, acquire priviledges from last MC)
+	- (if needed, acquire privileges from last MC)
-	- (if needed, give priviledges to the next MC)
+	- (if needed, give privileges to the next MC)
 - 'File/Make a Copy',
 - rename to the appropriate date,
 - folder: 'lab meetings'